halcy/Mastodon.py/docs/index.rst

         'uri': # Descriptor for the toot
             # EG 'tag:mastodon.social,2016-11-25:objectId=<id>:objectType=Status'
         'url': # URL of the toot
-        'account': # Account dict for the account which posted the status 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'in_reply_to_account_id': # Numerical id of the account this toot is in response to 'reblog': # Denotes whether the toot is a reblog
+        'account': # User dict for the account which posted the status 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'in_reply_to_account_id': # Numerical id of the account this toot is in response to 'reblog': # Denotes whether the toot is a reblog